Part 2 - Part 1

 He or she calls the shots on

-Empathy is being aware of another person’s state of mind and responding in an understanding manner.
-Doing this requires one to be a mindful listener, delicately tapping into the emotions expressed by the speaker.
+Empathy is being consciously aware of another Human Being's state of mind and warmly responding in an understanding manner.
+Responding so requires one to be a mindful listener, delicately tapping into the Emotions expressed by the speaker.

-An empathetic listener is capable of showing compassion and concern by walking a mile, or two, or more, in the speakers shoes.
-Sharing warmth, encouraging the other party to talk by remaining silent.
-Or asking for more information at the appropriate time and responding tactfully to the speaker until a strong sense of rapport is established.
+Sharing warmth, an empathetic listener tentatively encourages the other party to talk.
+Doing so either by remaining silent, or asking for more information at the appropriate time, and responding tactfully to the speaker, until a sense of rapport is established.

-Often, another Human merely wants a receptive ear to act as a sounding board as he or she thinks aloud on a journey to resolving an issue.
-Solutions at this point are altogether premature.
+Often, another Human merely wants a receptive ear, to act as a sounding board, as he or she Thinks aloud on a journey to resolving an issue.
+Offering a solution at this point is altogether premature.

-The accomplished empathetic listener gets to the nub of the speaker’s problem without offering solutions.
-Instead the speaker discovers the solution in the course of the communication for his or her self.
-Guided by the compassion and concern of the empathetic listener and the growing rapport that this type of listening elicits.
+An accomplished empathetic listener can get to the heart of a speaker’s unresolved problem without offering solutions.
+Instead, the speaker discovers the solution, in the course of the communication, for his or her self.
+Guided by the compassion and concern of the empathetic listener, and the growing rapport, that this type of listening elicits.

 Mindfulness is an age old practice of Conscious Awareness, dating back some 2500 years, originating in Eastern Philosophy.

-Only recently introduced to Western Culture – early 1960s - in the form of Transcendental Meditation, the complete Philosophy of Mindfulness is proving to be invaluable in Psychology, Cognitive Therapy, and Medicine.
+Only recently introduced to Western Culture, originating with the practice of Transcendental Meditation, in the early 1960s, the complete Philosophy of Mindfulness is proving to be most invaluable in Psychology, Cognitive Therapy, and Medicine.